-The Plan also accepts rollovers from affiliated plans, the Xerox Corporation Retirement Income Guarantee Plan ("RIGP") and the Xerox Corporation Employee Stock Ownership Plan ("ESOP"), and these transactions qualify as party-in-interest transactions.
-Transfers between the Plan and the Savings Plan of Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards may occur in the event of employee status changes and qualify as party-in-interest transactions.
-During the year ended December 31, 2016, such transfers amounted to \$300 to the Plan and \$5 from the Plan.
+The Plan also accepts rollovers from affiliated plans, the Retirement Income Guarantee Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards ("RIGP Union") and the Xerox Corporation Employee Stock Ownership Plan ("ESOP"), and these transactions qualify as party-in-interest transactions.
+Transfers between the Plan and the Xerox Corporation Savings Plan may occur in the event of employee status changes and qualify as party-in-interest transactions.
+During the year ended December 31, 2016, such transfers amounted to \$5 to the Plan and \$300 from the Plan.